Tapad/sbt-docker-compose/README.md

     variablesForSubstitution =: // A Map[String,String] of variables to substitute in your docker-compose file.
 These are substituted substituted by the plugin and not using environment variables. variablesForSubstitutionTask =: // An sbt task that returns a Map[String,String] of variables to substitute in your docker-compose file.
 These are substituted by the plugin and not using environment variables.

-There are several sample projects showing how to configure sbt-docker-compose that can be found in the [**examples**] (examples) folder.
+There are several sample projects showing how to configure sbt-docker-compose that can be found in the [**examples**](examples) folder.

 To Start a Docker Compose Instance for Testing / Debugging
 ----------------------------------------------------------